12.4. WAL Data Filtering and Buffering

 Figure 12.18.
 Details of the DELETE change record containing only Primary Key data.

-This design reflects the fact that a subscriber only requires the Key information to identify and delete the target tuple.
-By omitting non-key columns (such as name and data), PostgreSQL minimizes both memory consumption in the ReorderBuffer and network bandwidth during data sending.
+A subscriber only requires Key information to identify and delete the target tuple.
+By omitting non-key columns (such as ’name’ and ‘data’), PostgreSQL minimizes memory consumption in the ReorderBuffer and reduces network bandwidth.

-When txid 840 commits, the changes list within the corresponding ReorderBufferTXN is iterated from the head.
-Each change is passed to the Output Plugin, where it is formatted into a replication message and transmitted to the subscriber.
+When txid 840 commits, the ReorderBuffer iterates through the changes list of the corresponding ReorderBufferTXN from the head.
+The Output Plugin receives each change, formats it into a replication message, and transmits it to the subscriber.

 Figure 12.19.
 State of the ReorderBuffer after T7.